Government procurement legislation exists for the Australian Commonwealth government, state and territory governments, and local governments.

 There are some exceptions to the obligation to advertise or hold a competitive procedure.
 Sole sourcing (or direct sourcing) is permitted in limited circumstances, such as:

-c for purchases made under exceptionally advantageous conditions that only arise in the very short term, such as from unusual disposals or unsolicited innovative proposals; or
+- for purchases made under exceptionally advantageous conditions that only arise in the very short term, such as from unusual disposals or unsolicited innovative proposals, noting that in recent years, all states and territories have released guidelines for the submission and assessment of unsolicited proposals (save for Western Australia, where draft guidelines are in the development phase); or

 Sole sourcing cannot be used to avoid competition or discriminate against any domestic or foreign supplier.